awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 You can create a read replica as a Multi\-AZ DB instance\.
 Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica\.
 Creating your read replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

 **Note**
-To create a read replica as a Multi\-AZ DB instance, the DB instance must be MySQL 5\.6 or later\.
+To create a read replica as a Multi\-AZ DB instance, the DB instance must be MySQL 5\.6 or higher\.

 ## Monitoring MySQL read replicas<a name="USER_MySQL.Replication.ReadReplicas.Monitor"></a>